Anyk825/WIN/README.md

 The `Dataset_Formation/` directory provides scripts to automatically organize ASVspoof 2019 and ASVspoof 2021 (LA) datasets into the required format once downloaded zip (from original ASVSpoof website) and extracted.
 Users are recommended to use these scripts for consistency.

-# Preprocessed Datasets zip download (Kaggle.com)
+Preprocessed Datasets zip download (Kaggle.com)

-Ready-to-use datasets are available on Kaggle:

 - ASVspoof 2021 (LA):
   https://www.kaggle.com/datasets/artharking/asv-2021-la-test